lizzieinvancouver/egret/data/README.md

 1. Baskin_Database: data and notes from the Baskin database:
    - Baskin dormancy database
    - Baskin database read me
+2. Early: early files of the source papers and notes on search terms
-2. Notes: notes on specific scraped papers or transfer of scraping tasks between people
+3. Notes: notes on specific scraped papers or transfer of scraping tasks between people